-- Funds used to develop, deliver, and evaluate training, including costs related to administering the training, planning, scheduling, facilities, materials and supplies, reproduction of materials, and equipment. - Overtime and Backfill costs, as defined in this guidance, associated with attending or teaching FEMA-sponsored and/or approved training courses and programs are allowed.
-These costs are allowed only to the extent the payment for such services is in accordance with the policies of the State or unit(s) of local government and has the approval of the State or the awarding agency, whichever is applicable.
+- Developing, Delivering, and Evaluating Training Includes costs related to administering the training, planning, scheduling, facilities, materials and supplies, reproduction of materials, and equipment. - Overtime and Backfill The entire amount of overtime costs, including payments related to backfilling personnel, which are the direct result of attendance at FEMA and/or approved training courses and programs, are allowable These costs are allowed only to the extent the payment for such services is in accordance with the policies of the State or unit(s) of local government and has the approval of the State or the awarding agency, whichever is applicable.
 In no case is dual compensation allowable.
-That is, an employee of a unit of government may not receive compensation from both their unit or agency of government AND from an award for a single period of time (e.g., 1:00 pm to 5:00 pm), even though such work may benefit both activities.
-Further, overtime costs associated with employees who participate in training in a teaching role for which they are compensated are not allowed. - Travel costs (e.g., airfare, mileage, per diem, hotel) are allowable as expenses by employees who are on travel status for official business related to approved training. - Hiring of Full or Part-Time Staff or Contractors/Consultants to support training-related activities.
-Payment of salaries and fringe benefits must be in accordance with the policies of the State or unit(s) of local government and have the approval of the State or awarding agency, whichever is applicable.
+That is, an employee of a unit of government may not receive compensation from their unit or agency of government AND from an award for a single period of time (e.g., 1:00 p.m. to 5:00 p.m.), even though such work may benefit both activities. - Travel Costs (e.g., airfare, mileage, per diem, hotel) are allowable as expenses by employees who are on travel status for official business related to approved training. - Hiring of Full or Part-Time Staff or Contractors/Consultants Payment of salaries and fringe benefits to full or part-time staff or contractors/consultants must be in accordance with the policies of the State or unit(s) of local government and have the approval of the State or awarding agency, whichever is applicable.
 Such costs must be included within the funding allowed for program management personnel expenses, which must not exceed 15 percent of the total allocation as specified in section E.6.
-In no case is dual compensation allowable (see above). - Certification/Recertification of Instructors is an allowable cost.
-States are encouraged to follow the FEMA Instructor Quality Assurance Program to ensure a minimum level of competency and corresponding levels of evaluation of student learning.
+In no case is dual compensation allowable (see above). - Certification/Recertification of Instructors States are encouraged to follow the FEMA Instructor Quality Assurance Program to ensure a minimum level of competency and corresponding levels of evaluation of student learning.
 This is particularly important for those courses that involve training of trainers.
-This information is contained in an Information Bulletin #193, issued October 20, 2005.
+This information is contained in Information Bulletin #193, issued October 20, 2005.